When someone asks me what is a marketing plan, I have them do a little exercise:

 - Pick Your Metrics

-If you need help creating a marketing plan that gets results, check out our internet marketing services.
+If you need help creating a marketing plan that gets results, leave your questions in the comment box below.